JanGorman/SwiftMessageBar/README.md

 ## Licence

-Agrume is released under the MIT license.
+SwiftMessageBar is released under the MIT license.
 See LICENSE for details